Rheinmetall BAE Systems Land: History

 The RBSL joint venture business consists of BAE Systems Land UK, the UK land systems business segment of BAE Systems, and Germany’s Rheinmetall AG’s defence arm.
 To create the joint-venture, BAE Systems sold a 55% share of BAE Systems Land UK to Rheinmetall AG.

 The RBSL joint venture was formally announced on 21 January 2019, with the cost of Rheinmetall’s 55% share of BAE Systems’ Land UK business being £28.6 million.
-The acquisition did not include Land UK’s munitions and technology interests, or the CTA International (CTAI) JV BAE Systems has with Nexter Systems, the latter a medium-calibre weapon system that is designed for fighting vehicles.
+The acquisition did not include Land UK's munitions and technology interests, or the CTA International (CTAI) JV BAE Systems has with Nexter Systems, the latter a medium-calibre weapon system that is designed for fighting vehicles.
 On 13 June 2019, the UK Competition and Markets Authority (CMA) approved the proposed joint venture.

 In addition to managing and growing the existing combat vehicle support business, the stated intent for the JV was to play a major role in the delivery of the British Army’s new Mechanised Infantry Vehicle (MIV) and other strategic combat vehicle programmes, including the upgrade of the Challenger 2 main battle tank fleet.
 While initially focused on these major UK programmes, RBSL would also form an integral part of Rheinmetall’s Vehicle Systems Division and participate in military vehicle contracts globally.

 UK contract awards

 Mechanised Infantry Vehicle (MIV)

-In November 2020, the ARTEC consortium, jointly owned by Rheinmetall and Krauss-Maffei Wegman (KMW), announced that it had awarded two separate subcontracts to RBSL and WFEL respectively for the local production and assembly of over 500 Boxer armoured vehicle for the UK.
+In November 2020, the ARTEC consortium, jointly owned by Rheinmetall and KNDS Deutschland (KMW), announced that it had awarded two separate subcontracts to RBSL and the KNDS UK unit of KNDS respectively for the local production and assembly of over 500 Boxer armoured vehicle for the UK.
 The contract with RBSL is worth around £860 million.
 Delivery of the vehicles is expected to start from 2023.

 Challenger 3

 The original intention of the Challenger 2 Life Extension Project was to replace obsolete systems in the turret to extend the British Army's Challenger 2 tank’s service life to 2035.
 Rheinmetall and BAE Systems had been competing as separate entities for the C2 LEP.
 In September 2019, a single C2 LEP proposal was unveiled under RBSL.
 It comprised a refurnished Challenger 2 hull fitted with a new all-welded turret armed with a Rheinmetall Rh-120 L55A1 smoothbore gun supported by a computerised fire-control system.

 In October 2020, it was reported that Babcock DSG was involved in the bid for the C2 LEP, as the contract "has been split into different strands to ease the funding through HM Treasury".

-In 18 March 2021, Rheinmetall announced that the company had won the C2 LEP contract, and believed to be worth €750 million.
+On 18 March 2021, Rheinmetall announced that the company had won the C2 LEP contract, and believed to be worth €750 million.
 It had previously been stated that if selected for the C2 LEP, the vehicle would be manufactured by RBSL in Telford.
 On 22 March 2021 the C2 LEP was renamed the Challenger 3.